St. Therese as a postulant in Lisieux Carmel

 "Suffering opened wide its arms to me, and I threw myself into them with love."

-Therese Martin entered on April 9, 1888, and took the name Sister Therese of the Child Jesus.
-She was in charge of decorating the statue of the Child Jesus in the cloister.
-In May her sister Marie made her profession, and Therese, as the youngest of the community, crowned her sister with the traditional wreath of roses.
-Therese made a general confession to Fr.
+Therese was in charge of decorating the statue of the Child Jesus in the cloister.
+In May, Therese's sister Marie (Sister Marie of the Sacred Heart), who had entered in October 1886, made her profession, and Therese, as the youngest of the community, crowned her sister with the traditional wreath of roses.
+At that time Therese made a general confession to Fr.
 Almire Pichon, who assured her that she had never committed a mortal sin.
 In June 1888 Therese's father began to show grave symptoms of the illness which would lead to his being confined at the Bon Sauveur asylum at Caen.
-As a postulant Therese sewed in the linen room in the company of the novice mistress, Sister Marie of the Angels.
+Read about the sudden disappearance of Louis Martin in June 1888 and about how Louis was found at Le Havre.
+During this period of her life Therese called herself "the little reed of Jesus."

 photo from ouisram's photo album